RichardPBerry/redref/README.md

 domain='mydomain'
 ```

 ### Python virutal environments
-When crafting payloads or exploits, or running custom cracking tools it is often useful to use python.
+When crafting payloads or exploits or running custom cracking tools it is often useful to use Python.
 The best way of doing this is to create a virtual environment within the project folder.
 - Install venv: `sudo apt install python3-venv`
 - Create a new virtual environment called .venv in the current directory `python -m venv .venv`
 - Activate the environment `source .venv/bin/activate`